-Set the switch 1 to 12 / 24V or 230V (or 120V).
+Set the switch 1 to ON.
 Once the engine has started, gradually turn the pressure regulator knob 2 to the right to increase the pressure towards the middle of the orange zone 3 then continue gradually increasing the pressure until it reaches the green zone 4 on the pressure gauge.